learn-co-curriculum/phase-1-javascript-project-mode/README.md

 ### MVP ASAP

-- Build a Minimum Viable Product (MVP) as quickly as possible.
+Build a Minimum Viable Product (MVP) as quickly as possible.
+Once you've got the MVP working, go back through your code and look for places where you can DRY (Don't Repeat Yourself) it up by utilizing functions to abstract repetitive code.
-  - Pick an API and explore it early on to ensure it will work for your need

 ### Instructor Guidance